mrazomej/phd/src/chapter_02/section_07_methods.md

-parameter values for the dissociation constants, $P(K_A, K_I)$ contains all the prior information on these parameters, and $P(D)$ serves as a normalization constant, which we can ignore in our parameter estimation. assumes a deterministic relationship between the parameters and the data, so in order to construct a probabilistic relationship as required by , we assume that the experimental fold-change for the $i^\text{th}$ datum given the parameters is of the form
+parameter values for the dissociation constants, $P(K_A, K_I)$ contains all the prior information on these parameters, and $P(D)$ serves as a normalization constant, which we can ignore in our parameter estimation. assumes a deterministic relationship between the parameters and the data, so to construct a probabilistic relationship as required by Eq. $\ref{eq:bayes_theorem}$, we assume that the experimental fold-change for the $i^\text{th}$ datum given the parameters is of the form
 $$
 \text{fold-change}
 _{\exp}^{(i)} = \left( 1 + \frac{\left(1 + \frac{c^{(i)}}{K_A}\right)^2}{\left(